BMB-STAT/BMB-STAT5/chapter1.md

 `@possible_answers`
 - There was a significant difference in mean walking speed (F(2,42) = 0.8543, 2.21x10-10) within the groups.
 - There was a significant difference in mean walking speed (F(3,45) = 39.54, 2.21 x10-10) between the groups.
 - [There was a significant difference in mean walking speed (F(2, 42) = 39.54, p = 2.21x10-10) between the groups.
-Fail to reject the null hypothesis]
+Thus, we reject the null hypothesis]

 `@hint`